For the

 There were some entrants who thought they saw a bargain:

-"She may be past 40, but she's still firm -- and the price is right, too!"
+"She may be past 40, but she's still firm --

 -- Joshua Potter, Arapahoe